ecematacli/MyPOS-App/README.md

-# Point of Sale App dubbed as "MyPOS App"
+# Point of Sale App

 #### Demo
-Please kindly note that this app was meant to be used as a desktop app in stores.
+Please kindly note that this app was meant to be used in the stores of a retail company and it serves the purpose of managing their stocks.

 Also, the app is currently using React hooks, Redux and Context API coupled with Typescript all together in order to serve the purpose showing my knowledge on all of these technologies and tools.